datasektionen/bawang-content/namnder/body_en.md

 ### [METAdorerna](/namnder/forvaltningsorganet/metadorerna?lang=en)

-Our common Chapter Hall is named META and can be found at Osquars Backe 21. we are the ones taking care of the place.
+Our common Chapter Hall is named META and can be found at Osquars Backe 21.
+We are the ones taking care of the place.

 ### [Prylmångleriet - pathces and merch](/namnder/studiesociala-organet/prylmangleriet?lang=en)